Aliiatt/Projects-/devops/projects/505-microservices-ci-cd-pipeline/README.md

 git checkout feature/msp-27
 ```

-* Create a Kubernetes cluster using Rancher with RKE and new nodes in AWS  and name it as `petclinic-cluster-staging`.
+* Create a Kubernetes cluster using Rancher (Cluster Management --> Clusters) with RKE and new nodes in AWS  and name it as `petclinic-cluster-staging`.

 ```yml
 Cluster Type      : Amazon EC2